Florida Law · Effective July 1, 2026

 • The project is commercial.

-• The private provider handles only part of the qualifying scope.
+• A private provider handles part of the qualifying plan review or inspection scope.

 Contractor note